 Seychelles (22 – 26 July 2019)

-The week-long in-country mission in Seychelles was conducted based out of Mahé Island, the largest island and governance centre of the archipelago.
+The week-long in-country mission in Seychelles was based out of Mahé Island, the largest island and governance centre of the archipelago.
 At the outset, a multi-stakeholder meeting organised through the Seychelles Meteorological Authority brought different governmental departments such as Ministry of Tourism, Civil Aviation, Ports and Marine, Ministry of Fisheries and Agriculture, Seychelles Fisheries Authority, etc. This helped identify the key stakeholders and existing CS, EWS and hydro-meteorological services, and understand the gender requirements in terms of sectoral users and beneficiaries.
-Field visits, organised through the meteorological services, to Praslin and La Digue islands facilitated analysis of coastal erosion sites and engagement with private enterprises (potential users of climate services) who have experienced sea intrusion-related losses.
+Field visits, organised through the meteorological services, to Praslin and La Digue islands, facilitated rapid assessments of coastal erosion sites and engagement with private enterprises (potential users of climate services) that have experienced sea intrusion-related losses.

 A gender-focused meeting was organised with the Gender Secretariat housed within Seychelles’ Ministry of Social Affairs, Community Development and Sports.
-Key-informant interviews with the Principal Secretary and other operatives of the Secretariat highlighted gender- and youth-related issues, that inform the climate- and disaster-readiness of the country: market segmentation in the labour force, drug epidemic and gender-based violence (GBV) among certain communities.
+Key-informant interviews with the Principal Secretary and other operatives of the Secretariat highlighted gender- and youth-related issues, that inform the climate- and disaster-readiness of the country: primarily market segmentation in the labour force, drug epidemic and gender-based violence (GBV) among certain communities.

 Mauritius (29 July – 02 August 2019)

-The week-long in-country mission in Mauritius was centred around Port Louis, the capital city and administrative hub, and focused on pinpointing sectoral stakeholders, cost-estimation of climate-related losses, and institutional collaborations for climate and hydro-meteorological services.
+The week-long in-country mission in Mauritius was centred around Port Louis, the capital city and administrative hub, and focused on pinpointing sectoral stakeholders, cost-estimation of climate-related losses, and institutional collaborations for climate and hydro-meteorological services in the administrative structure.
 This began with bringing key sectors for a joint stakeholder meeting, including the Mauritius Meteorological Services, Ministry of Agro Industry and Food Security, and Ministry of Ocean Economy, Marine Resources, Fisheries and Shipping.
 Following the identification of potential beneficiaries of improved climate services, a targeted gender meeting with key informants (Gender Coordinators) in the Ministry of Gender Equality, Child Development and Family Welfare was organised.

 This meeting was crucial in mapping the current gender baseline in Mauritius, and understanding gender issues in context with cross-cutting factors such as socioeconomic performance and caste determinants.
 Further, it shed light on gender roles in Mauritian societies and how these relate to climate change preparedness, and potential adaptation options through hydro-meteorological services and products.
 The key-informant interviews with Gender Coordinators in the Ministry were combined with secondary data collection and policy appraisal through the existing knowledge products of the department, as well as collation of existing gender assessments done for environment- and climate change-related funding proposals on solar energy, land management, etc.